 In Budva, too, we wanted some luxury, and this time even more.
-Budva was our last stop in Montenegro and we needed something special before going back home.
+Budva was our last Montenegro stop and we needed something special before returning home.

 As even five star hotels are reasonably priced in Montenegro we tried one.
 It was the Montenegro Stars hotel Splendid in Becici, right south of Budva.
 What also attracted us was the huge Becici beach only separated from Budva by a rocky peninsula.

 However you can’t choose the weather.
-We had cloudy days in Budva and it was not the right moment for sunbathing.
-What a luck we had booked this hotel!
-The pool area was warm and sheltered and we could swim there even when it was cloudy – and what was best there was an indoor pool and a spa!
-There we went, in the fantastic green waters – and had a good time in Budva!
+We had cloudy days in Budva and even rain, and it was not the right moment for beach life.
+What a luck we had found this hotel!
+The pool area was warm and sheltered and we could swim there even when it was cloudy – and what was even better in this weather there was an indoor pool and a spa.
+There we went, in the green waters – and had a good time in Budva!

 Views of our hotel beach and pools in Budva, Montenegro

-So our hotel’s name was Splendid and Hotel Splendid really was the right name for the place.
-A splendid room, splendid buffet breakfasts and dinners, and a splendid selection of pools, one for each need.
+So our hotel’s name was Splendid and Hotel Splendid really was a proper name for the place.
+A splendid room, splendid buffet breakfasts and a splendid selection of pools and sunbathing areas, one for every need.

 Our Budva hotel room

-More about our Budva hotel on the hotel’s own website: Hotel Splendid, Budva
+More about this Budva hotel on their own website: Hotel Splendid, Budva

 End of our Montenegro Drive